Ithaca Bombers football

 The Ithaca Bombers football team represents Ithaca College in college football at the NCAA Division III level.
 The Bombers are members of the Liberty League, fielding its team in the Liberty League since 2017.
 The Bombers play their home games at Butterfield Stadium in Ithaca, New York.

-Their team's coach is Michael Toerper, who took over the position for the 2022 season.
+The team's head coach is Brandon Maguire, who took over the position for the 2026 season.
+He was preceded by Michael Toerper.